Relational Quadrilateralland Interpretation of CP^2 and Quotients: Quadrilateralland

 Finally, there are also 6, 3, 2 and 1 distinguishable labelled squares in each case.
 This motivates a new action on quadrilateralland, in which e.g. the left-most particle is preserved and the other 3 are permuted or just evenly-permuted.

 It is also easy to write conditions in these coordinates for rectangles, kites, trapezia, rhombi... but these are less meaningful 1) from a mathematical perspective (e.g. they are not topologically defined).
 2) From a physical perspective (the square is additionally a configuration for which various notions of uniformity are maximal).
 However, squares are not the only notion of maximal uniformity by \cite{QShape}'s the $s_6$ =demo(4) quantifier described in Sec 5.2; I further investigate this quantifier of uniformity using the present paper's coordinate systems in Sec 5.5.
+Parallelograms also play a role in Figure 7.